Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-- Fengdu Dadi (酆都大帝): The “Great Emperor of Fengdu City” is described in Taoism as the sovereign of the Ten Judges of Chinese Hell.
-His role in folkloric beliefs often overlaps with that of Dongyue Dadi, but in general, he is venerated as one of the rulers of the Chinese underworld, said to be assisted by a large entourage too.
-Of note, Fengdu is an actual historical city in China, famous for the Fengdu Ghost City, a large complex of temples and shrines dedicated to the afterlife.
+- Fengdu Dadi (酆都大帝): The “Great Emperor of Fengdu City” is described in Taoism as the sovereign, or supervisor, of the Ten Judges of Chinese Hell.
+His description in folkloric beliefs often overlaps with that of Dongyue Dadi, but in general, he is venerated as one of the rulers of the Chinese underworld, said to be assisted by a large entourage too.
+Of note, "Fengdu" is an actual historical city in China, famous for the Fengdu Ghost City, a large complex of temples and shrines dedicated to the afterlife.
 The complex is said to be modeled after Youdu (幽都), the capital of the Chinese underworld.

 - Houtu (后土): Houtu is the “Queen of the Earth” in ancient Chinese beliefs.
 Some older traditions thus regard the goddess as the supreme authority of hell.

 - Yanluo Wang (阎罗王): Yanluo is the Chinese transliterated name for Yama, the Buddhist King of Hell.
 One of the hardest Chinese hell gods to define for the name could refer to different concepts, “Yanluo Wang” is generally used as a convenient reference for any ruler of hell or god or death in Chinese pop culture.
-In Chinese Buddhism though, the name specifically refers to the judge that determines the punishment of wicked souls; in other words, the ruler of the Narakas.
+In Chinese Buddhism though, the name specifically refers to the judge who determines the punishment of wicked souls; in other words, the ruler of the Narakas.
 (Naraka is the Buddhist name for hellish places of torment) The apocryphal Fo Shuo Shi Wang Jing sutra conversely identifies Yanluo Wang as the fifth of the Ten Judges of Hell.
 In this role, Yanluo Wang oversees punishment for those who have obstructed generosity or who have slandered the monastic community.

 The Ten Judges of Hell